heatherbryson/Pac-men/README.md

 # Pac-Men
 This assingment gave us a better understanding of how to interface all three language with the DOM.

-We created a game that allowed us to produce several pac men that bounce around from wall to wall when a button is clicked.
+## How to Run
+You play this game buy selecting the "add pacman" as many times as you'd like then select "start game" and was the pacmen bounce around on the screen!

+## Future Improvments
+Future improvments for this code could be to change the color or size of the pacmen each time the hit the margin lines